 The web trading platform allows users to set alerts and notifications on price movements and these are delivered via email or text.
 There is also a comprehensive search function that allows you to search by typing in a company’s name, an assets ticker or investment types or markets.

-The interactive investor mobile platform has a solid 4.4 out of 5 stars rating on the app store as generally users find it to be easy to use with well laid out design for managing all your investments.
-Unfortunately the app did experience quite a few teething problems when first launched, however, interactive investor seem to have most of these ironed out.
-We did find that there was a lack of advanced charting tools and customisable trading tools that experienced traders might find useful, however you can still perform the following functions:
+Interactive investor’s app (mobile platform) has a solid 4.4 out of 5 stars rating on the app store as generally users find it to be easy-to-use with well laid out design for managing all your investments.
+Unfortunately the ii app did experience quite a few teething problems when first launched, however, interactive investor seem to have most of these ironed out.
+We did find that there was a lack of advanced charting tools and customisable trading tools that experienced traders might find useful, however, you can still perform the following functions:

 - Share, ETFs and Fund trading